ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 - Shortest distance from one source to any/all destinations
 - Weighted graph without negative weights

 The algorithm for Dijkstra is a BFS inspired algorithm.
 The aim is to start BFS from the source vertex, and keep updating the distances of the nodes on each level.
+Instead of a normal queue, we use a priority queue in dijkstra BFS.
+The reason is that we always need the node with the shortest distance from the source at all time, as for the node at any level with the shortest distance, the distance from source would not change at any further levels.
 The distance is updated based on the formula:<br>
 Distance of node from source = Distance of parent from source + Distance of node from parent

+The time complexity is (E + VlogV).

 The distances are stored in a dist[] arrar.
-All the nodes with updated distances are added to a priority queue which is sorted on the basis of dstance from source, and their distances are updated in the dist[] arr.
+All the nodes with updated distances are added to the priority queue which is sorted on the basis of dstance from source, and their distances are updated in the dist[] arr.
 From the priority queue just like in BFS we pop the head and then do the same for the popped node.
 We update the distances of the nodes adjacent to the popped node on the basis of the distance of the popped node and add them to the priority queue.
 Once distance of all adjacent nodes of a popped node have been updated, the popped node is marked as complete.
 This can be done by either keeping a visited array or by maintaining a HashMap of completed nodes.
 The process continues till the priority queue becomes empty.
-At the end, the dist[] arr would hold the distance of each node from the source.The steps of the algorithm would provide a better understanding of the funcitoning:
+At the end, the dist[] arr would hold the distance of each node from the source.
+Moreover, if the path to any vertex from the course needs to be stored, we can maintain a parent[] array.
+The parent array will hold the parent node of a vertex and to print the path, we may iterate the parent array until we hit the source.
+The parent array is updated along with the distance array.
+The parent of a neighbour who's distance is updated becomes the node that was popped out.

+The steps of the algorithm would provide a better understanding of the funcitoning:
 1. Start with the source, and add it to the prioirty queue.
 The distance of source from source is 0.
 2. Now until the priority queue becomes empty, pop the head.
 If the head exists in the HashMap of completed elements, discard this element and move ahead.
 If it does not exist,  then use this popped node and also add it to the completed HashMap.
 This is done to ensure that once the distance of a node is finalized as mininimum distance till that vertex, no more further changes be allowed to it.
 3. For the popped node, for every neighbour not already in the completed HashMap, check if the distance needs to be updated or not.
 Distance is updated only in the following condition:<br>